Rover P5 (3 Litre) and P5B (3.5 Litre) Information

 Rover P5B: 18th September 1967 to 22nd June 1973

-It’s also true to say that the Rover P5 (3 Litre) and Rover P5B (3.5 Litre) have always suffered from an image problem – being launched in the late 1950’s they were seen as being slightly out-of-step with Britain in the swinging ’60’s, a car from a fading era of paternalism, tradition and assumed authority.
+It’s also true to say that the Rover P5 (3 Litre) and Rover P5B (3.5 Litre) have always suffered from a bit of an image problem – being launched in the late 1950’s they were seen as being slightly out-of-step with Britain in the swinging ’60’s, a car from a fading era of paternalism, tradition and assumed authority.
 Indeed, many of Rovers customers were the captain’s of industry and government, and Rover’s marketing reflected that.
 Even today the cars attract a large number of more mature enthusiasts, which brings a wealth of knowledge and experience.

-Unfortunately this also hampers promotion and appreciation of the car, which combined with the damage done to the Rover brand between 1971 and 2005 has contributed to keeping the cars value low.
-Yet the Rover P5 and P5B was innovative for its time, is surprisingly competent compared to modern cars, and was designed and built by a very forward-looking company who certainly weren’t afraid to innovate (the Land Rover, P6 and Range Rover, torsion bar and De Dion suspension systems, gas turbine and V8 engines, unstressed exterior panels, aluminium construction etc).
-Rover were a long-way ahead of the market in the 1960’s, a situation that was sadly reversed when the company became entangled with Leyland Motor Company and the ensuing nightmare of Britain’s car industry in the 1970’s.
+To some degree this also hampers promotion of the car, which combined with the damage done to the Rover brand between 1971 and 2005 has contributed to keeping these cars’ values low.
+Yet the Rover P5 and P5B were innovative for their time, are surprisingly competent even compared to modern cars, and were designed and built by a very forward-looking company who certainly weren’t afraid to innovate (the Land Rover, P6 and Range Rover for example, but also torsion bar and De Dion suspension systems, gas turbine and V8 engines, unstressed exterior panels, aluminium construction etc).
+Rover was a long-way ahead of the market in the 1960’s, a situation that was sadly reversed when the company became entangled with Leyland Motor Company and the ensuing nightmare of Britain’s car industry in the 1970’s and beyond.

 The Rover P5 (3 Litre)

 The Rover P5, or Rover 3 Litre to give it its proper title, was to have been a replacement for the Rover P4, Rovers long-running post-war car, but a decision was taken in the 1950’s for the car to be enlarged and moved up-market (partly because Rover were struggling with space in Solihull due to the success of the Land Rover).
 The car was styled by David Bache who went on to style the P6, the Range Rover and the SD1) and the plan was to introduce a Saloon and Coupe version.